First Mayor of Port Orford.

 → Minutes from first City Council Meeting. - 1934-1939 — Jetty Construction.

-→ After purchasing the harbor, Graveyard Point was dynamited to create new jetty (a decision with major repercussions still to this day). - 1937-1941 — Proposed the Gold Coast Railroad Proposal to connect Port Orford with the main Southern Pacific Line in an effort to improve transportation to the remote region.
+→ Obtained a WPA grant to construct a water system for the town. - 1937-1941 — Proposed the Gold Coast Railroad Proposal to connect Port Orford with the main Southern Pacific Line near Grants Pass in an effort to improve transportation to the remote region.

-→ Conceived the State of Jefferson in response to the refusal of the railroad proposal. - Died on December 2 1941, a few days before he was to be declared governor of the State of Jefferson and 5 days before WWII.
+→ Conceived the State of Jefferson in response to the ICC refusal of the railroad proposal. - Died on December 2 1941, a few days before he was to be declared governor of the State of Jefferson and 5 days before WWII.

 More Photos at Gilbert E. Gable Era — 1935-1940